Blakesley, Colin Phillip Interview

 Do you still wear a waist belt?

 No. No. That disappeared when I started to wear hydraulic legs.
 It disappeared after I broke my femur in the fall, because my stump changed shape after that, and it looked like a Coca Cola bottle.
 So Otto says, “We can make you a semi-suction leg.”
 “That’ll do – get rid of this confounded harness.”
-And I’ve been like that ever since; yeah, great.
-So … still a bit of a figure in there, but it’s compressed, and holds on.
-But the phantom pain always hits me … I know exactly where it is; it can be in the heel, the top of the foot, a toe, the shin where it was actually broken off – I know exactly where the pain is, what part of the part that’s not there, funnily enough.
+And I’ve been like that ever since.
+Yeah, it’s great.
+So it’s still a bit of a figure in there if it’s compressed and holds on.
+But the phantom pain always hits me … I know exactly where it is; it can be in the heel, the top of the foot, the toe, the shin where it was actually broken off – I know exactly where the pain is, what part of the part that’s not there, funny [funnily] enough.

 And if you get over-tired, does it come more?